 wow, that was not what i expected.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 6 December 2018 16:15 (two months ago) Permalink
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 6 December 2018 16:15 (four months ago) Permalink

 In 2002, Luke Hagerty was a first-round pick of the Cubs.In 2007, the yips chased him out of organized baseball.In 2019, he's throwing 99 mph.Baseball has a history of amazing comebacks.
 At 37 years old, Luke Hagerty could be the best.
 Story at ESPN: https://t.co/Rn288Ln08R— Jeff Passan (@JeffPassan) February 1, 2019